 Oil Painting Demonstration

-Here is one of my larger studio paintings.
+Here is an oil painting demonstration of one of my larger studio paintings.
 I normally paint outdoors but sometimes I like to explore a composition in the studio.
 This scene is in Xiamen, China where I lived for a year.
 It is of Xiamen’s night market, where I often used to go for a delicious evening seafood snack.

 Kowtow and Ketchup